akashdeepo/Market-Efficiency-ML/README.md

-# Stock Price Prediction with Transformer Model
+# Do Technical Indicators Improve Prediction Accuracy of ML Models or add Noise?

 This repository contains a Jupyter notebook for predicting stock prices using a Transformer-based model.
 The model utilizes various technical indicators to enhance its predictive power.